 How landlords charge rent

 A landlord can ask for 1 or 2 weeks’ rent in advance during the tenancy.
-This depends on whether the tenant will pay rent weekly (1 week in advance) or fortnightly (2 weeks in advance).
+This usually depends on whether the tenant will pay rent weekly (1 week in advance) or fortnightly (2 weeks in advance).

 Here’s an example:

 A tenancy agreement begins on 1 February.
 The tenant pays 2 weeks’ rent as bond and 2 weeks’ rent in advance.
 The 2 weeks’ rent in advance pays for the 1–14 February.
 The tenant does not have to pay rent again until 15 February.
 On that date, they’ll pay a further 2 weeks’ rent in advance for the 15–28 February.